KEO-cls-eedi/specification/doc/clseedi.md

 ### Trust {#StateTrust}

-The `trust` property in the `state` reflects the currently trusted SHIP devices.
+The `trust` property in the `state` contains an array of the currently trusted SHIP devices.
-However, as the only information that always is known is the SKI (either entered as SKI or read from the certificate), only the SKI is ever returned.
-This also applies if the trust was added via a certificate.
+An array entry with `ski` value reflects either an SKI, received from the backend or an SKI, extracted from the certificate, which was received from the backend (the certificate itself is never returned), or an SKI of the peer, which was trusted using the SHIP pairing service and the connection to which was already successfully established.
 If the backend establishes trust based on certificates, it must be able to read/calculate the SKI in order to perform a comparison with the stored trust data.